How SHEN works

-react to emotional pain the same way they do to physical pain–by tensing and contracting (gripping) in an automatic reflex.
-In other words, our bodies tighten in an involuntary reflex whether we experience physical injury or emotional pain such as grief, fear, helplessness, revulsion, horror, shaming, demeaning, etc.
+Our bodies react to emotional pain the same way they do to physical pain by contracting (gripping) in an automatic reflex.
+In other words, our bodies tighten in an involuntary reflex when we experience physical injury or emotional pain such as grief, fear, helplessness, revulsion, horror, shaming, demeaning, etc.

 Our bodies also react to anticipated or imagined pain.
 A stomach knotting in fear, a heart clenching in grief, a sinking feeling in our gut, or a jaw tightening enough to injure the TMJ are examples.